Agriculture

 This system involves planting trees closer to the recommended spacing using special techniques.
 It is applied to achieve maximum productivity per unit area without sacrificing quality.
 It provides early cropping with higher yields and reduced labour costs.

-Key Stages of Orchard Farming
+What are the Key Stages of Orchard Farming?

 The major stages involved in orchard farming are planting methods, irrigation & inter-cultural operations, and inter-cropping.